octo-technology/awscli-saml-sso/README.rst

 -----------

 If you would like to setup awscli-saml-sso for local development, please read the following section.
-Before beginning, ensure to comply with requirements defined in :ref:`_requirements` section.
+Before beginning, ensure to comply with requirements defined in Requirements section.

 You should create a python virtual environment: